nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 which inherit from the abstract `Content` class.
 The `ContentManager` allows a generic `<T extends Content>` which must belong to the `Content` type or its children.
 The `ContentManager` manages an `ArrayList` of Content type and provide the following functionality:

-- adding of any Content type
+- Adding of any Content type.
-- removing any Content
+- Removing any Content.
-- accessing the Content and the inner data attribute
+- Accessing the Content and the inner data attribute.
-- getting the total number of content
+- Getting the total number of content.
-- listing all contents
+- Listing all contents.
-- accessing the arraylist of contents
+- Accessing the arraylist of contents.

 ### 3.7 Active Recall Component
 ![Active Recall Class Diagram](attachments/ActiveRecallClassDiagram.png)